pragma-/Plang/README.md

 #### Optional type annotations
 Plang's type system allows type annotations to be omitted.
 When type annotations are omitted, the type will default to `Any`.
 The `Any` type tells Plang to infer the actual type from the value provided.
-See [Type inference](#type-inference) for more information.

-Here is a brief demonstration of function definitions with optional type annotations.
+Here is a brief demonstration of a function definition with optional type annotations.
 Let's consider a simple `add` function.
 With no explicit type annotations, the function's return type and the types of its parameters will default to the `Any` type: